ollybolly/Succulent-Collection-Manager/README.md

 - Soft archive (keeps all records) or permanent delete
 - Bulk select — archive or delete multiple plants at once
 - Duplicate a plant record to speed up entering similar specimens
-- **Auto-fill family by genus** — update one *Lithops* with family Aizoaceae and the app offers to update all your other *Lithops* at once
+- Auto-fill family by genus — update one *Lithops* with family Aizoaceae and the app offers to update all your other *Lithops* at once

 ### 📏 Growth tracking
-- Record height, width, and offset/head/pad counts at any date
+- Record height, width, and offset/head counts at any date
 - Line charts of growth over time with cultivation events overlaid as markers
 - Growth rate summary (units per month)
 - Latest measurements for all active plants in one table